 New York City is known for many things, but being SUPER affordable is not one of them.
-So if you’re backpacking NYC and are desperately searching for some of the best hostels in NYC., then this post is for you.
+So if you’re backpacking NYC and searching for some of the best hostels in NYC then this post is for you.

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.

 What to Expect When Staying in the Cheapest Hostels in NYC

 Contrary to popular belief, spending a day in NYC (and night) does not need to lead to financial ruin.

 After all, there are a ton of epic hostels in New York City that will not only save you money but allow you to meet incredible people that you can explore the city with, especially if you’re solo traveling NYC.

 Because unlike in NYC hotels, hostels have a vibrant social atmosphere that allows you to meet and interact with fellow travelers from around the globe.